Professor John SchadProfessor

 My 2012 book, The Late Walter Benjamin, takes the form of novel but concerns a man on a post-war council estate near London who thinks or says he is the late Walter Benjamin and who only ever uses the words of Benjamin.
 The opening scenes were read and discussed on BBC Radio 3's The Verb in January 2009, the book was launched in June 2012 at the Watford Palace Theatre, and further readings were given as part of the ‘Ideas Allowed’ series in Hull and the Greenbelt Festival.
 I have since adapted the novel for the stage, as 'Nowhere Near London,' and received funding for a professional staging of a 60-minute version of the play at the Watford Palace Theatre Drama Studio in July 2014.
 In July 2016 there was a 90-minute version of the play professionally performed in the Palace Theatre main auditorium.

-In June 2009 I organised a conference called 'The Critic as Artist / The Artist as Critic' which sought to explore what it might now mean to fuse literary criticism and creative writing - or, if you will, the work of the critic and that of the artist.
+In June 2009 I organised a conference called 'The Critic as Artist / The Artist as Critic' which sought to explore what it might mean to fuse literary criticism and creative writing - or, if you will, the work of the critic and that of the artist.
 This led to my co-edited book Crrritic!
-Sighs, Cries, Lies, Insults, Outbursts, Hoaxes, Disasters, Letters of Resignation, and Various Other Noises Off in These the First and Last Days of Literary Criticism (June 2011).
+Sighs, Cries, Lies, Insults, Outbursts, Hoaxes, Disasters, Letters of Resignation, and Various Other Noises Off in These the First and Last Days of Literary Criticism (2011).
 This is the concluding volume in my critical inventions series and includes new writing by Jonathan Dollimore, Steven Connor, Mark Ford, Geoffrey Hartman, Esther Leslie, et al as well as a prize-winning essay by Kevin Mills.
-My contribution to this volume is called 'GodotOnSea,' which focuses on the 1956 production of Waiting for Godot at The Grand Theatre Blackpool.
+My contribution to this volume was called 'GodotOnSea,' which focuses on the 1956 production of Waiting for Godot at The Grand Theatre Blackpool.
 The opening of this chapter was read and discussed on BBC Radio 3's The Verb in April 2011.